deel-ai/deel-torchlip/doc/source/basic_example.rst

         loss="categorical_crossentropy", optimizer=optimizer, metrics=["accuracy"]
     )

-See :ref:`deel-torchlip-api` for a complete API description.
+See :ref:`torchlip-api` for a complete API description.